visheshc14/Electric-Funeral/README.md

 ## Electric-Funeral

-A Combination Of Software Defined Network (SDN) And A Multi-Layer Perceptron (MLP) Neural Network That Results In The Mitigation of DDoS Attacks.
+A Combination of Software Defined Network (SDN) And A Multi-Layer Perceptron (MLP) Neural Network That Results In The Mitigation of DDoS Attacks.

 ## References